nRF24/CircuitPython_nRF24L01/docs/basic_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.read

+    The `irq_dr` status flag is reset autmotically.
 This function can also be used to fetch the last ACK packet's payload if `ack` is enabled.

     :param int length: An optional parameter to specify how many bytes to read from the RX FIFO buffer.
 This parameter is not constrained in any way.